Feathering two images

 The defaults settings in feather_simple match those used by CASA’s feather task.

-* Flux scaling factors to multiple the data by before combining (`lowresscalefactor`; `highresscalefactor`)
+• lowresscalefactor and highresscalefactor.
+Flux scaling factors to multiple the data by before combining.
+Typically the low-resolution (single-dish) value is changed with lowresscalefactor.

 The impact of these many options is explored in depth in this tutorial.